serhan-yilmaz/PrinciplesGuide/README.md

 - Don't take yourself or life so seriously.
   - A little humor goes a long way.
 Life is too short to worry too much.
   - Don't forget the future and the long term.
 But also, don't forget there is an end.
 Be open to trying new things and explore.
   - Enjoy the process.
 Do the things you want to do while you can.
+Appreciate beauty.
 Stop to smell the roses along the way.
   - Don't let work define you.
-It is only a part, a means for a purpose.
+View it as a part, a means for a purpose.
 - Aim for a meaningful life, not for happiness.
   - Aiming for happiness typically leads to comfort and pleasure seeking behavior.
 Successful in the short run, but detrimental in the long run for happiness.
   - Paradoxically, aiming for what feels meaningful leads to behaviour that reinforce happiness in the long run.